 Give time hints

-Since there is a 20-minutes time limit for the standard tests when using the Userfeel testers, for tests that have a lot of tasks, give a time hint on how much time the user should spend on each one of them.
+Since there is a 20-minutes time limit for standard tests when using Userfeel testers, for tests that have a lot of tasks, give a hint about how much time the user should spend on each one.

 "What is your first impression of this web page?
 What is this page for?
 Who is the target audience?
 Browse around for 1-2 minutes providing your feedback."